cloudberrydb/bootcamp/101-cbdb-tutorials/101-3-create-tables.md

 After creating and preparing a database in [Lesson 2: Create and Prepare a Database](../101-cbdb-tutorials/101-2-create-and-prepare-database.md), you can start to create tables in the database.

 > [!Note]
-> To introduce CloudberryDB Database, we use a public data set, the Airline On-Time Statistics and Delay Causes data set, published by the United States Department of Transportation at http://www.transtats.bts.gov/.
+> To introduce Cloudberry Database, we use a public data set, the Airline On-Time Statistics and Delay Causes data set, published by the United States Department of Transportation at http://www.transtats.bts.gov/.
 The On-Time Performance dataset records flights by date, airline, originating airport, destination airport, and many other flight details.
-Data is available for flights since 1987.
+The data is available for flights since 1987.
 The exercises in this guide use data for about a million flights in 2009 and 2010.
 You are encouraged to review the SQL scripts in the `000-cbdb-sandbox/configs/faa.tar.gz` directory as you work through this introduction.
-You can run most of the exercises by entering the commands yourself or by executing a script in the faa directory.
+You can run most of the exercises by entering the commands yourself or by executing a script in the `faa` directory.

 ## Create tables using a SQL file in psql